Intensive and Extensive: 2 Ways of Reading That Power Language Learning

 Timely: “I’ll read every day from 4-6 before I eat dinner.”

 Extensive reading simply requires you to read.
 Choose a favorite book and read for the joy of it.
 Recognize what you know, but don’t stress over missed words or phrases.
 Quantity counts in this exercise.
-Of course, the bigger your vocabulary, the easier it’s going to be to read, but it’s not essential to be fluent to use this type of reading to help achieve your reading goal.

 Both intensive and extensive reading programs provide material for keeping reading journals.
 Keep track of what you read, how easily you’re understanding the material, and how your vocabulary is increasing.
 Before too long, the journals will reflect your SMART goal programs by showing an improvement in reading skills!

-Extensive Reading Material
+Extensive Reading Materials

 When it’s time for extensive reading practice, it’s more a matter of narrowing down choices than searching for them!
-Actually, there are so many options that it might seem a bit overwhelming, so we’ve narrowed things down a bit.

 Here are some suggestions for beginning an extensive reading program: